VoxaAI/voxa/docs/plugins.rst

 .. js:function:: replaceIntent(app, [config])

-  Replace Intent plugin uses :js:func:`~Voxa.onIntentRequest` to modify the incoming request intent name
+  Replace Intent plugin uses :js:func:`~VoxaApp.onIntentRequest` to modify the incoming request intent name

-  :param Voxa app: The stateMachineSkill
+  :param VoxaApp app: The stateMachineSkill
   :param config: An object with the ``regex`` to look for and the ``replace`` value.